Lump sum investments: Yes

 Gilts are classed as one of the safest types of investment as they are backed by the Government.

 If you buy a Gilt you cannot cash it in but you can sell it on the Stock Market.
 Prices for buying and selling Gilts change on a daily basis but there are generally lots of dealers wanting to buy and sell.
-Remember, you may get more or less than what you paid, depending on demand.
+Remember, you may get more or less than what you paid for it, depending on demand.

 Gilt prices change because people buying them change their views about interest rates.
 For example: